OfficeDev/TrainingContent/ConnectorActionableMsgs/01 Build a basic Connector/Lab.md

 ### Register the connector

-1. Go to the [Connector Developer Portal](https://aka.ms/connectorsdashboard) and sign in with your Office 365 credentials.
+1. Go to the [Connectors Developer Dashboard](https://aka.ms/connectorsdashboard) and sign in with your Office 365 credentials.

 1. Provide a name, logo, short description and detailed description for your connector.